 🎯 Top Tip for Slicing Cabbage Steaks

-- Try not to move the cabbage steaks while they roast in the oven's high-heat environment, except to flip them once.
+- Don't move the cabbage steaks while they roast in the oven's high-heat environment, except to flip them once.

 - Arrange the steaks in a single layer on the baking sheet.